 - Don’t stay more than a night or two.

 - Do use a headlamp for midnight bathroom runs.

 - Don’t complain about anything.
 Apparently it hurts the owner’s feelings.

 - Do eat before you check in.
 Food and drink are strictly prohibited in the dorms.

 Future Nights in the Bunker

-It may seem like a have an ax to grind with the Atomic Bunker Hostel.
+It may seem like I have an ax to grind with the Atomic Bunker Hostel.
 And in some ways, I do.
 Overall, I am glad I stayed.
-It was a completely unique experience, and I think with better management, could be one of the coolest places to stay in Europe.
+It was a completely unique experience, and I think with better management, this could be one of the coolest places to stay in Europe.
 As is, I got the definite impression that the owners are far more interested in the idea of running a hostel than they are in the reality of working in the hospitality business.

 So, should this post ever cross their eyes, fellas here’s some constructive criticism about how you can make Atomic Bunker Hostel a raging success.